 Presentation

-Our efforts have led to measurable impact: reduced rates of sexual violence, sector-leading awareness of support services at UTS, and national recognition through a Good Design Award (Best in Class), Social Impact.
+Their efforts have led to measurable impact including reduced rates of sexual violence, sector-leading awareness of support services at UTS, and national recognition through a Good Design Award (Best in Class for Social Impact).